 The reason that Dynamic Investments produce such stellar returns is that they are sensitive to market changes.
 They have a built-in capability for detecting market uptrends and to automatically buy ETFs that capture the positive returns from these uptrends.

 Thus, Dynamic Investments are both "dynamic" and "intelligent".
 In contrast, MPT portfolios that employ a buy-and-hold strategy are both "static" and "dumb".
-The contrast could not be more start as is illustrated next.
+The contrast could not be more stark.

 The Future of Investing